SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 	sendButton enabled: hasSelectedEmail
 ```

 To finish the toolbar functionality, we have to send `updateToolBarButtons` in the appropriate places.
 Everywhere the state of the mail client presenter changes, we have to send the message.
-You may think we have to do that in many places, but we have implemented the presenter class in such a way, that there are only two places where it is required.
+You may think we have to do that in many places, but we have implemented the presenter class in such a way that there are only two places where it is required.

 First, `MailClientPresenter` inherits from `SpPresenterWithModel`, which means that every time the model of an instance changes, it sends `modelChanged`.
 So we can update the toolbar buttons in that method.